smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Uploading Files/index.md

 !@

 ## File Persistance
 @![iOS]`SDLFile`!@ @![android, javaSE, javaEE]`SdlFile`!@ and its subclass @![iOS]`SDLArtwork`!@ @![android, javaSE, javaEE]`SdlArtwork`!@ support uploading persistant files, i.e. files that are not deleted when the car turns off.
 Persistance should be used for files that will be used every time the user opens the app.
-If the file is only displayed for short time the file should not be persistant because it will take up unnecessary space on the head unit.
+If the file is only displayed for short time the file should not be persistent because it will take up unnecessary space on the head unit.
 You can check the persistence via:

 @![iOS]
 ##### Objective-C